Omochice/dps-codic-vim/README.md

         like `translated-text`

-    Default: no casing (separated with a space)
+    Default: None (separated with a space)

     ```vim
     let g:dps_codic_casing = "one of the above"